vonhathanh/ForexBot/README.md

 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data
 - Right now we have reduced the spread to 0.1, in reality the spread will be 0.3 or higher,
 we need to test it against higher spread
+- Currently, we don't have any benchmark system to tell us that our agent has perform the most correct action (achieve highest net worth possible) in those data frames
 # Conclusions and thoughts:
 - We can overfit mlp policy after 1m steps of training with data in a very short duration (300x15 minutes)
 - Eventhough we did overfit the model and it did increase our net worth overtime, but the win ratio is still 50%,